 The most exciting thing to happen to Indonesia since the world cup ban came in the 1998 Tiger Cup.
 The last group match of the tournament saw the team face Thailand when both teams had already qualified for the semi-finals.
 The winner of the game would face the much fancied Vietnam whilst the loser would play the lower ranked Singapore.
 With the scored tied at 2-2 in extra-time, Indonesian defender Mursyid Effendi scored a deliberate own-goal, despite Thai attempts to stop him.
 The player was given a life ban from international football.
 In the end, both teams lost their semi-finals and Singapore won the competition.

-Ranked 152nd, the Indonesia national football team will begin to move in the right direction with consistent games and less controversy.
+Ranked 157th in the FIFA Rankings, the Indonesia national football team will begin to move in the right direction with consistent games, and less controversy.